Hotmoka/hotmoka/README.md

-The experiments that we will perform in the rest of the tutorial will require to create Eclipse projects inside a directory that we will name `hotmoka_tutorial`.
+The experiments that we will perform in the rest of the tutorial will require to create Eclipse projects inside a directory that we will name `tutorial`.
 We suggest that you experiment with these projects yourself.
 However, if you want to jump to the result, or if you want to compare your work with the expected result, we provide a repository that you can clone and that contains the examples of this tutorial.